Veteran explorer stakes Russia's claim over the Arctic

 "We don't want anything that belongs to anybody else, but if we prove it's ours, give it to us," a cigar-puffing Chilingarov told Reuters in an interview in his Moscow office dominated by a wall map of the Arctic seabed's topography.

-On his desk stood a 10-cm (four-inch) high replica of the titanium Russian tricolour that he planted at the North Pole during his 2007 dive.
+On his desk stood a 10-cm (four-inch) high replica of the titanium Russian tricolor that he planted at the North Pole during his 2007 dive.

 Huge reserves of Arctic oil and natural gas are expected to become more accessible as climate change melts the ice and technology advances.